Vegan Chocolate Truffles

 Firstly, the toasted hazelnuts are blended with melted chocolate, cocoa powder, vanilla, maple syrup for sweetness, and sea salt to boost flavor.
 Et voilà, that’s your truffle mixture!

 Now, all you have to do now is shape the truffles.
-You can roll them into a ball shape or use a heart-shaped cookie cutter for the cutest Valentine’s Day treats.
+You can roll them into balls using a cookie scoop or a heart-shaped cookie cutter for the cutest Valentine’s Day treats.

 Finally, coat them with the rest of the luscious melted chocolate and decorate with your favorite sprinkles.
 It’s as easy as that.

-I’m sure these easy, no-bake dark chocolate truffles will be your new favorites, and the lovely heart shape makes them perfect as a decadent treat for Valentine’s Day.
+I’m sure these easy, no-bake dark chocolate truffles will be your new favorites.
+Their lovely heart shape makes them perfect as a decadent gift for Valentine’s Day.

 Let’s see how to make them and then devour them with your loved ones!